Lesterpaintstheworld/AutonomousAIs/missions/refine_ethical_ai_snapshot_tool_metrics/output.md

 [All tasks in the todolist are completed.
-The documentation has been reviewed and is ready for distribution.]
+The documentation has been distributed to all relevant stakeholders for their reference and implementation.]